jmiano/jmiano/README.md

 Welcome to my GitHub.

 ### About
 I am a data scientist with 3+ years of experience building models for computer vision, natural language processing, and tabular datasets.
 With a B.S. in neuroscience and an M.S. in computer science, I am especially excited about the development of neural networks and the increasing complexity of problems they can solve.
-Over the past several years, I have had the opportunity to work on analytics for large-scale medication adherence outreach programs, multi-task neural networks for brain microscopy image segmentation, transformer-based NLP models to detect COVID-19 outbreaks from news articles, model explainability in credit risk assessment, and more.

 <p align="center">
 📄 <a href='https://drive.google.com/file/d/1-gvNGPDhp_E4bNXWWVbYwM1vmzSOPGGY/view' target='_blank'><b>Resume</b></a> &nbsp; &nbsp;
 🌐 <a href='https://www.josephmiano.com' target='_blank'><b>Website</b></a> &nbsp; &nbsp;